rajatkb/JASP_Another_Json_Scala_Parser/README.md

     	// This pretty syntax alas is only possible in Scala with tons of implicits
        	// You can also have compile time type safety because of the same.
-Though ugly conversions are there just hidden
+	// Though ugly conversions are there just hidden

-	val map:JsonMap = JsonObject(1 -> 2 , 3 -> JsonArray(-1.00,2.00,-3.00564,4.35656) , "hello" -> JsonBoolean(true) )
+	val map:JsonMap = JsonObject(	1 -> 2 , 3 -> JsonArray(-1.00,2.00,-3.00564,4.35656) , "
+					hello" -> JsonBoolean(true) )

         println(map)

-	// A lazy stream based iterator is returned by each JsonUnit since they all implement JsonWritable interface
+	// A lazy stream based iterator is returned by each JsonUnit
+	// since they all implement JsonWritable interface

 	val str = map.getStringStream().toList mkString ""